Children’s pension in brief

 You may be entitled to pension payments abroad pursuant to the National Insurance Act.

-Are you going to retain your membership of the Norwegian National Insurance Scheme?
+Will you keep your membership of the Norwegian National Insurance Scheme?

 If you (the child) move to another country, you will cease to be a member of the Norwegian National Insurance Scheme.